Individualism: Classical liberalism

-Liberalism is a political ideology that developed in the 19th century in the Americas, England and Western Europe.
+Liberalism is a political ideology that developed in the 19th century in the Americas, England, France and Western Europe.
 It followed earlier forms of liberalism in its commitment to personal freedom and popular government, but differed from earlier forms of liberalism in its commitment to classical economics and free markets.

 Notable liberals in the 19th century include Jean-Baptiste Say, Thomas Malthus and David Ricardo.
 Classical liberalism, sometimes also used as a label to refer to all forms of liberalism before the 20th century, was revived in the 20th century by Ludwig von Mises and Friedrich Hayek and further developed by Milton Friedman, Robert Nozick, Loren Lomasky and Jan Narveson.